Nathan Hull - Sculpture

 31 October - 9 November 2020

-The Opunake community are going wild with wool!
+The Ōpunakē community are going wild with wool!
 Everything from fences, trees, street poles, seats and statues are getting 'bombed' with knitting, crochet, pompoms and everything in between!
+An Ōpunakē Lakeside Lions project for locals and visitors.
 Enjoy the vibrant and colourful installations throughout this creative coastal town for the duration of Arts Fest South Taranaki.